Julie Blakstad: Rosenborg

 In June 2020, the news came that she had signed for Rosenborg.
 She made her mark immediately and made history with a goal in the series premiere against LSK Kvinner, the first goal after Trondheims-Ørn became Rosenborg.
 It was a great season for both Blakstad and Rosenborg, who went undefeated through the season and took silver in the series.
 19-year-old Blakstad was nominated for Player of the Year in Toppserien 2020.
 The nomination committee stated, "The super talent has impressed for several seasons...
 She is fearless, explosive, and has offensive qualities at international level.
 Going forward on the field, she is Rosenborg's most important player and has been involved in over a third of Trønder's goals this season."

 In January 2021, she was picked on UEFA's list of ten footballers to watch out for in 2021.
-At the same time as she continued her big game in 2021, more and more noticed the great talent.
+At the same time as she continued her big game in 2021.
 Football commentator Kasper Wikestad stated that she is perhaps the greatest talent he has seen live.
-During the season, she emerged as one of the Toppserien's absolute best players at the same time as she had established herself on the senior Norway national team.
-She was once again nominated as Player of the Year and won the Young Player of the Year award in Toppserien 2021.
+During the season, she emerged as one of the Toppserien's best players and established herself on the senior Norway national team.
+She was again nominated as Player of the Year and won the Young Player of the Year award in Toppserien 2021.